cswartzvi/hamilton/docs/get-started/why-hamilton.md

 definition" i.e. functions decorated with `@config.when`, to either load up the non-online-friendly features from a feature store or do an external lookup to simulate an online join.

-We expect Hamilton to play a prominent role in the way feature stores work in the future.
+We expect Apache Hamilton to play a prominent role in the way feature stores work in the future.

 ### Data Science Ecosystems/ML platforms
 Examples include: